axllent/silverstripe-minifier/README.md

-# SilverStripe Minifier
+# Silverstripe Minifier

-An extension to integrate [matthiasmullie/minify](https://github.com/matthiasmullie/minify) minification into SilverStripe 4 to minify all combined JavaScript and CSS files.
+An extension to integrate [matthiasmullie/minify](https://github.com/matthiasmullie/minify) minification into Silverstripe 4 to minify all combined JavaScript and CSS files.

 ## Requirements

-- SilverStripe 4+
+- Silverstripe ^4

+For Silverstripe 5 please see [axllent/silverstripe-minify](https://github.com/axllent/silverstripe-minify).

 ## Installation via composer